Devjosef/S.I.R.I.U.S./README.md

-# Ai Assistant Siri
+# S.I.R.I.U.S.
+(SMART, INTELLIGENT, RESPONSIVE, INTEGRATIVE, USER-FRIENDLY, SYSTEM)

-Ai Assistant Siri is an open-source web application designed to enhance productivity by integrating with multiple services such as Trello, Notion, Google Calendar, and Pinecone.
+S.I.R.I.U.S. is an open-source web application designed to enhance productivity by integrating with multiple services such as Trello, Notion, Google Calendar, and Pinecone.
 This application allows users to manage tasks and events seamlessly across different platforms through a unified interface.

 ## Features